 Bottom line: Prague is amazing, and there are examples of this throughout the whole city.
 If you’re looking for a place where you’ll fill up your camera’s memory card with photos and you’ll fondly look back on as the craziest city in Europe, then add Prague to your bucket list.
 It is so unbelievably worth the trip!

 Flights to Prague, Czech Republic: I’d recommend searching through eDreams.net.
 They scan tons of different travel discount sites and feature special flight deals.
 Fly into Prague, and grab the bus or an Uber to downtown!

 Where to Stay in Prague: I personally opted to stay at Hostel Downtown since I was traveling solo.
 It had a fantastic location, plus a great social atmosphere.
-If you’re traveling with friends, I always recommend checking out your options on Airbnb…it’s awesome to have the flexibility of your own apartment or house.
-(Use my link for savings on your first stay!)
+If you’re traveling with friends, I always recommend checking out your options at a local rental…it’s awesome to have the flexibility of your own apartment or house.
 If you’d prefer a hotel, I’d recommend the Art Deco Imperial Hotel.
 Not only is it a fantastic location, but the hotel is an awesome spot for travelers interested in history, architecture and culture.

 What to do after Prague: I have SOOO many suggestions, but I’ll just name a few easy ones here.
 Hop on a night train, and head to Austria for a few days: check out my guide to Austria here!
 From Austria, make sure you take a day trip to Bratislava, Slovakia…definitely worth the train ride!

 Have you been to Prague before?
 What were some of your favorite things to do there?